 Edgar Roy Brewster shows visitors around his beehive house, in which all design elements were hexagonal, and even a print of the 'Mona Lisa' hung in a six-sided frame.
 Brewster built the house at Sanders Avenue, New Plymouth, in 1947, and over the next two decades it hosted more than a quarter of a million visitors.
 The house was called Norian, a name based on the phrase 'no right angles'.
-Brewster dismantled the building after selling the land on which it was sited in 1966.
+Brewster dismantled the building in 1966 after selling the land on which it was sited.

 Using this item